les-tontons-crafters/xtrem-tdd/content/Flavours/no-primitive-types.md

 }
 ```

-It starts to look nice.From now on, we can use the same idea to go further.
+It starts to look nice.
+From now on, we can use the same idea to go further.

 For example, should a PostalCode have it's own behavior too?
 Should it have it's own validation?